Estimated Invoice

 For each retirement plan (Plan ID) and the additional benefits offered (Options):

-- The Rate refers to the actuarially determined cost shown as percentage.
+• The Rate refers to the actuarially determined cost shown as a percentage.

-- The Regular Pension Contribution refers to the amount you're required to pay and is calculated by multiplying the Salary by the Rate.
+• The Regular Pension Contribution refers to your estimated required employer contribution (the amount you will be required to pay), which is calculated by multiplying the Salary by the Rate.

-Employer contribution rates are set annually to ensure proper funding for the Common Retirement Fund which pays for your employees’ retirement benefits.
-Rates for each retirement system are broken down by tier, plan and option.
+Employer contribution rates are determined annually to ensure proper funding for the Common Retirement Fund, which holds and invests the money used to pay for your employees’ retirement benefits.
+Contribution rates are issued by system and broken down by tier and retirement plan.

 Group Term Life Insurance (GTLI)

-The cost of GTLI, which provides ordinary death benefits for your employees, is listed separate from the Regular Pension Contribution because it is excluded from the calculation of the amount to amortize.
+GTLI provides ordinary death benefits for your employees.
+The cost is listed separately from the Regular Pension Contribution because it is excluded from the calculation of the amount to amortize.

 Adjustments and Installments

-Adjustments represent charges or credits associated with the current or previous fiscal years.
+Adjustments represent charges or credits associated with the current or prior fiscal years.

 Installments include amortization payments, past service costs and deficiency contributions.

-When Graded Payments are Required or When You Can Amortize
+When Graded Payments are Required or When You Can Amortize1

 The Contribution Stabilization Program (CSP) and Alternate Contribution Stabilization Program are optional programs, which allow you to pay a portion of your annual invoice when due and pay the remainder over time with interest.

-These programs use a graded contribution rate system.
-Each year, NYSLRS (the System) establishes graded rates: the System average rate and the System graded rate.
+These programs use a graded contribution rate system set by law.
+Each year, NYSLRS (the System) establishes the System average rate and the System graded rate.

 As the System average rate trends upward or downward, the System graded rate follows.

-NYSLRS uses the System graded rate to determine the employer’s graded rate which is then compared to their normal annual contribution rate to determine whether they are required to make a graded payment or eligible to amortize.
+NYSLRS uses the System graded rate to determine an employer’s graded rate, which is then compared to their normal annual contribution rate to determine whether they are required to make a graded payment or eligible to amortize.

-When the employer’s normal annual contribution rate is lower than their graded rate, the employer is required to make a graded payment to offset future increases in their graded rate.
+When your normal annual contribution rate is lower than your graded rate, you are required to make a graded payment to offset future increases in your graded rate.
 In this circumstance, your invoice provides the required Employer Graded Payment under the Adjustments section.
-This payment is applied to any outstanding amortizations (oldest to newest) and any remaining funds are deposited into your Reserve Fund, which earns interest.
+This payment is applied to any outstanding amortizations (oldest to newest), and the remaining balance is deposited into your Reserve Fund, which earns interest.

-To view your updated Reserve Fund balance, click the Reserve Fund Balance link on the Billing Dashboard.
+To view your updated balance, click the Reserve Fund Balance link on the Billing Dashboard.
 Your invoice does not provide this information.

 If You Need Help